aye-nyeinSan/redux-state-management-demo/README.md

 # Kanban Board Project

 ## What this is
 A small TypeScript React app that demonstrates a Notion-like kanban board built with Redux Toolkit and a drag‑and‑drop library — intended as a demo of Redux state management for tasks/columns.
-It's aimed at developers learning how to model board state and wire DnD interactions into a Redux store.

 ### Stack
 - **Language(s):** TypeScript (primary), CSS, small bits of JavaScript/HTML